Federal Legislation Watch

 RAP Plan Available & IDR Sunset for New Loans

 RAP Plan becomes available.
 All existing IDR plans (ICR, IBR, PAYE, SAVE) sunset for any loans made on or after this date.
-Creates "old rules" vs. "new rules" dividing line.
-SAVE borrowers must transition to alternative plans.
+Creates “old rules” vs. “new rules” dividing line.
+Parent PLUS borrowers must consolidate before this date to preserve the IBR pathway.

 July 1, 2027